femie15/darey/project 1/project10.md

 ### Install certbot

-`apt install certbot -y` or `snap install --classic certbot -y`
+`snap install --classic certbot -y`

-`apt install python3-certbot-nginx -y`
+(or `apt install certbot -y` and `apt install python3-certbot-nginx -y` (if snapd is not used))

 (Request your certificate (just follow the certbot instructions – you will need to choose which domain you want your certificate to be issued for, domain name will be looked up from nginx.conf file so make sure you have updated it earlier).

 `ln -s /snap/bin/certbot /usr/bin/certbot` [this is neccessary if we are using snap to install certbot].

-`certbot --nginx` )
+then run the certbot to create the certificate `certbot --nginx`

 we can check our config and reload nginx now.

 `nginx -t && nginx -s reload`

-Once everything is okay, we need to create a certificate for out domain. on the terminal,
+Once everything is okay, we need to create a certificate for our domain. on the terminal,

-`certbot --nginx -d ccchf.tk -d www.ccchf.tk`
+`certbot --nginx -d ccchf.tk -d www.ccchf.tk` (This step is if we didn't use snapd)

 a prompt requesting for email address will be up, we ca then enter an email address. we then press enter on keyboard and we are prompted to read terms and conditions. we can pree "A" to agree.